-Prerequisite: Biology.
+Prerequisite: Biology and a Physical Science course.

 Courses Available at Alvirne High School

 The following courses are available to students at both Nashua High School North and South.
 Students must fill out an application for the first year of the program and be able to complete the two-year program.
 The application must be turned into the NTC Director's office in the Career Center.
 Students taking classes at Alvirne are required to take the bus provided for the trip to and from Alvirne.